KSKR-FM

 KSKR-FM (100.9 MHz) is an American radio station licensed to serve Sutherlin, Oregon, United States.
 The station, which began broadcasting in 1998, is currently owned by Brooke Communications, Inc.

 Programming

 KSKR-FM broadcasts a Top 40 (CHR) format branded as "¡101".
 During its time as a sports station, KSKR-FM carried high school football and other local sporting events as a member of the Table Rock Sports Network.
 KSKR-FM also aired University of Oregon Ducks football, baseball, and men's basketball as a member of the Oregon Sports Network.

 On Saturday Carson Daly and Local DJ The Grubes airs The iMix and Saturday nights the nationally syndicated show Most Requested Live is aired.
 Every Sunday, Weekends With Roula and Club Kane is aired.
-Weekday mornings has Nationally syndicated Brooke and Jeffery and the afternoon drive shift 3pm to 7pm is the Award Winning Afternoons with the Grubes, Douglas counties number one DJ in that Market.
+Weekday mornings has Nationally syndicated Brooke and Jeffery and the afternoon drive shift 3pm to 7pm is the Award Winning Afternoons with the World Renowned solo artist "Tory (Tory) Rose" and Christian(The Grubes) Gruber.